iiasa/message_ix/doc/macro.rst

    By default, CPLEX will choose between either `Primal crossover` or `Dual crossover`.
    Unscaled infeasibilities will result only with `Primal crossover`, hence forcing CPLEX to use the latter will resolve the issue.
    This will result in longer solving times, but will guarantee overcoming the issue.

+.. note:: This solution has been implemented as part of the MESSAGE-MACRO iterations process.
+   During the iterations, a check is performed on the solution status (LP status (5)) of MESSAGE.
+   If the solution status is found to show the solution is "optimal with unscaled infeasibilities", then a secondary CPLEX configuration file is used.
+   The secondary CPLEX configuration file :file:`message_ix\model\cplex.op2` is a duplicate of :file:`message_ix\model\cplex.opt` with the addition of the argument `barcrossalg = 2`.
+   This secondary CPLEX configuration file is generated together with the primary CPLEX configuration file in :file:`message_ix\models.py`.

 3. Adjust CPLEX's convergence criterion, `epopt` (this is distinct from the `convergence_criterion` of the MESSAGE_MACRO algorithm).
    In :mod:`message_ix`, :data:`.DEFAULT_CPLEX_OPTIONS` sets this to ``1e-6`` by default.